 Important Changes to Note:

-Our publication dates have changed.
-Our issues will now be published in the months of March, June, and October.
+Our issues will be published in the months of March, June, and October.

 All essays submitted from this point on should be prepared according to the guidelines in the Ninth Edition of the MLA Style Manual, the correct MLA documentation guide for scholarly journal publishing.

 In addition, a 200-word summary and a brief list of keywords should accompany each essay.
 The summary should be written in English, regardless of the language of the essay itself, and the keywords should be written in both English and Spanish.